bitops/simple-stats/README.md

 **Std.
 Dev** = Standard Deviation.
 One standard deviation on either side of the mean encompasses 68% of the data set.
 Two deviations encompasses 95%.
 Three deviations captures 99% of the data set.
-(Assuming the data is normally distributed).
+(Assuming the data is normally distributed - a very big assumption!)

 ** Normal Distribution ** = data is divided evenly on either side of the mean.
 That is, there are roughly as many data points on the left side of the mean as on the right.
 This is rarely true and is the cause of